Notifications

 Overview

-When a Safety Data Sheet is needed
+When is a Safety Data Sheet needed?

 Not all items that may be chemicals or aerosols are required by regulation to have an SDS.
 Items such as food, drugs, or cosmetics may be exempt from the requirement to have an SDS.
-However, Walmart still requires an SDS for some components of those products or other information about the products to ensure accurate handling.
-For example, products containing or packaged with an aerosol or a battery require an SDS to be uploaded for each of those components.
-For chemical products that do not require an SDS for the product or any component of the product, Walmart requires the upload of a product label image(s).
-If additional information not listed on the label is required, you may be contacted to provide it.
-The product label image(s) must include ingredients and any warnings.
+However, Walmart still requires an SDS for some components of those items or other information about the items to ensure accurate handling.
+For example, items containing or packaged with an aerosol or a battery require an SDS to be uploaded for each of those components.

 SDS required